Cordite: Nobel and Abel patent dispute

+While cordite is classified as a military explosive, which commonly introduces legal controls on its production, storage and transportation, it is not employed as a high explosive.
+It was specifically designed as a propellant to deflagrate, to produce high pressure gases.

 Formulations

 It was quickly discovered that the rate of burning could be varied by altering the surface area of the cordite.
 Narrow rods were used in small-arms and were relatively fast burning, while thicker rods would burn more slowly and were used for longer barrels, such as those used in artillery and naval guns.

 Cordite (Mk I) and Cordite MD

-The original Abel-Dewar formulation was soon superseded, as it caused excessive gun barrel erosion.
-It has since become known as Cordite Mk I.
+The original Abel-Dewar formulation, of 58% nitroglycerin, 37% guncotton (nitrocellulose) and 5% petroleum jelly, was soon superseded, as it caused excessive gun barrel erosion.
+To avoid confusion with newer formulations it was renamed as: Cordite Mk I.

-The composition of cordite was changed to 65% guncotton, 30% nitroglycerin (keeping 5% petroleum jelly), and 0.8% acetone shortly after the end of the Second Boer War.
-This was known as Cordite MD (modified).

-Cordite MD cartridges typically weighed approximately 15% more than the cordite Mk I cartridges they replaced, to achieve the same muzzle velocity, due to the inherently less powerful nature of Cordite MD.
+Shortly after the end of the Second Boer War, the composition of cordite was changed to 65% guncotton, 30% nitroglycerin (keeping 5% petroleum jelly), with acetone as a solvent.
+This was known as Cordite MD (modified) and it produced a cooler burning propellant.
+Cordite MD cartridges typically weighed approximately 15% more than the equivalent Cordite Mk I cartridges they replaced, as to achieve the same muzzle velocity more propellant needed to be loaded into the guns, due to the inherently less powerful nature of Cordite MD.
+(Note: Example: BL 6-inch Mk VII gun : 20 lb; cordite Mk I, 23 lb cordite MD.
+Table 8 in Treatise on Ammunition 1915.)